 Now you’ve got all the info you should need to make your own electric bicycle lithium battery pack.
 You might still need a few tools, but at least you’ve got the knowledge.
 Remember to take it slow, plan everything out in advance and enjoy the project.
 And don’t forget your safety gear!

 A video version of my how-to:

 If you’re like me, then you like hearing and seeing how things are done, not just reading about them.
-That’s why I also made a video showing all the steps I took here.
-The battery I build in this video is not the same exact battery, but it’s quite similar.
+That’s why I also made a video showing all the steps I took here in one single video.
+The battery I build in this video is not the same exact battery, but it’s similar.
 It’s a 24V 5.8AH battery for a small, low power ebike.
 But you can simply add more cells to make a higher voltage or higher capacity pack to fit your own needs.
 Check out the video below: